 Step 6: Maintain Work-Life Balance While Traveling

-Trying to juggle work and travel is more than just getting your to-do list done.
-It’s also about taking care of yourself and actually enjoying the trip.
+Trying to juggle work and travel is more than just checking off your to-do list.
+It's also about taking care of yourself and actually enjoying the trip.

 Plan What You Want to Do

 Think about the things you want to experience on your trip.
 Do you want to see famous spots, taste new foods, or learn something new?
-Having a list of things you want to do will make your trip better.
+A list of things you want to do will make your trip better.

 Take Time to Relax

-Taking short breaks when you are working can help you get more done and feel better.
-Go outside, look around, or just take a quiet moment to clear your head.
+Taking short breaks while you work can help you get more done and feel better.
+Go outside.
+Look around.
+Or just take a quiet moment to clear your head.

 Don't Work Too Much